bormaxi8080/osint-timeline/DRAFT.md

 TuiTube.
 TUI to download videos from YouTube, X, Twitch, Instagram, Bilibili and more using yt-dlp CLI: https://github.com/remorses/tuitube

+PyVideoTrans.
+Translate the video from one language to another and embed dubbing & subtitles: https://github.com/jianchang512/pyvideotrans

 Link Cleaner.
 Progressive Web App for removing tracking code and other variables from web links: https://github.com/corbindavenport/link-cleaner

 SMS2Email.
 Android app that forwards SMS messages to SMTP (Email) server: https://github.com/SMS2Email/SMS2Email